laroccacharly/kafka4/README.md

 # Kafka 4.0 with PySpark Consumer

-This project demonstrates how to use Apache Kafka 4.0 with a PySpark consumer for high-performance data processing.
+Kafka 4.0 no longer requires Zookeeper.
+This significantly reduces its overhead and improves its usability.
+Here is a demo project to help you get started with this powerful tool.
+We use docker-compose to set up the infrastructure and PySpark to convert the data into Parquet files.

 ## Architecture